engineyard/ey-docs/pages/beta-intro.md

 **Important!** Always test Early Access (Alpha or Beta) and Engine Yard Labs features very carefully in a development or staging environment.

-This feature is in **Beta**:
+No features are in Beta. <!--This feature is in **Beta**:

 * [[GitHub/Engine Yard account linking|linking-github-to-cloud]]

-Beta features are labelled beta on the UI and are available to all users.
+Beta features are labelled beta on the UI and are available to all users. -->

 These features are in **Alpha**: